Sign In Register

 Healthcare Facilities36

-Dryden has an average annual temperature of 55°F (13°C).
+Dryden experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 34°F in January while summers reach 74°F in July.
-Annual precipitation is 56.0 inches.
+The area gets 299 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 56.0 inches (wetter than the 38-inch national average).
+The area receives 9.2 inches of snow annually.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 1,459 feet.

 Temperature